Eagle School seventh-grader Maya Jadhav wins at-home All-City Spelling Bee

 When the Scripps National Spelling Bee was canceled last spring — denying Maya Jadhav a third consecutive trip to the Washington, D.C., area to compete in the famed event — the Eagle School student turned to online bees to continue honing her skills.

-In similar fashion Saturday, the seventh-grader is again Madison's top speller after winning the All-City Spelling Bee.
-Maya scored 49 out of 50 possible points on an online test, besting the 26 other competitors participating in the stay-at-home style competition in place of the traditional bee.
+In similar fashion Saturday, the seventh-grader was again Madison’s top speller after winning the All-City Spelling Bee.
+Maya scored 49 out of 50 possible points on an online test, besting the 26 other competitors participating in the stay-at-home-style competition in place of the traditional bee.

 It marks the second time the Fitchburg spelling whiz has won the All-City Spelling Bee, which is sponsored by the Wisconsin State Journal, after taking first place in 2019.
 Toki Middle School eighth-grader Matthew Brock won last year.

-She also won the state bee in 2019 and 2020 and competed in the Scripps National Spelling Bee in 2018 and 2019.
-As reigning state champion, Maya would have returned to the national contest last year until the emerging COVID-19 pandemic forced its cancellation.
+Maya also won the state bee in 2019 and 2020 and competed in the Scripps National Spelling Bee in 2018 and 2019.
+As reigning state champion, Maya would have returned to the national contest last year but the emerging COVID-19 pandemic forced its cancellation.

 “I think a lot of spellers, me included, we were like really disappointed,” Maya said.
 “But also, it’s more important for everyone to be safe.”